jellocode/CFG-object-detection/README.md

 ### To Do:
 - ~~Gather images for dataset~~
 - ~~Load and preprocess the dataset~~
-- Add more images to laptop-sample-dataset (from drive)
 - ~~Build the CNN model~~
 - ~~Train the model~~
 - ~~Evaluate the model~~